Learn the Rules Like a Pro, So You Can Break Them Like an Artist

 Keep It Simple

 Keeping your font choices to three fonts will keep your design clean and easier to read for your audience.
 But make sure those fonts are relatable to the industry you are designing for.

 Show a Hierarchy

 A visual hierarchy will show importance throughout your design and draw your viewers eyes to certain objects first.
-This is especially important when dealing with a lot copy.
-You want to create a structure that shows the headline (bold and at the top) first, then the body copy which is in the middle and is medium size weight and buttons or bullets the smallest.
+This is especially important when dealing with a lot of copy.
+You want to create a structure that shows the headline (bold and at the top) first, then the body copy which is in the middle and is medium-size weight and buttons or bullets the smallest.

 Grammar, Spelling and Punctuation!

 Proofread!
-Spelling errors, grammar mistakes and wrong punctuation can hurt your design and your relationship with your customers.
+Spelling errors, grammar mistakes and wrong punctuation can hurt your design, and the relationship with your customer.

 It’s Okay to Breathe

 Embrace whitespace.
 It gives your design piece a sense of professionalism and allows the readers to take a break.

 *10 Graphic Design Rules You Should Never Break (business2community.com – Cassie Green, October 10, 2017)